-Chair of the Board: Ron Thompson
+Chair of the Board and Treasurer: Ron Thompson

-President and Chief Executive Officer: Dr Colin Barlow MBE
+President and Chief Executive Officer: Dr Colin Barlow

 Dr Ria Gondorwarsito

 Phil holds a degree focused on natural resource management.
-He was employed for 30 years within Government at local and national levels and worked in areas focused on the management of urban landscapes, forests, national parks and fisheries.
+He was employed for 30 years within the Australian Government at local and national levels and worked in areas focused on the management of urban landscapes, forests, national parks and fisheries.
 His employment has covered Indonesian natural resource issues for 15 years and he was seconded to Indonesia for a year as Programme Management Specialist for a national coral reef management programme.

 Stephanie is a social anthropologist who studied at the University of Zurich in Switzerland focusing on development studies in South East Asia.
 She started to work in the field of humanitarian aid after the 2004 tsunami in Aceh, Indonesia, for Caritas Switzerland and the American Red Cross.
 Later, she became a member of the rapid response team of the Swiss Humanitarian Aid Unit (SHA) and worked for Swisscontact and other aid organisations in Flores, NTT, where she lived for the past 11 years with her family.